Home Roofing & Shed Designs Solar Panel Installation: 4 Key Things To Know Before You Start

 1. On Or Off-Grid

 The next thing you want to look into is whether you want to be on or entirely off-grid.
 Some people are on both.
-Using the solar to power certain things and the gird to cover the others.
+Using solar to power certain things and the grid to cover the others.
 Others prefer to be completely off-grid.
 Both options are fine; it simply depends on what you prefer and what is allowed for you.
 Some persons, while mostly off-grid, are still required to have a meter and pay a monthly rental fee for it.
 If you’re going off-grid and getting rid of an electricity bill altogether, then you will want to consider storage options.
 You will need enough battery space to store the power needed to operate the things you need.

 Solar Panels Installation